nabilafarhin/nabilafarhin.github.io/publications.md

 * Pellegata, A. and Visconti, F., Who gets represented?
 MP-voters congruence on European solidarity in the core and periphery.  **Status**: _In preparation for first submission_.

-* Bernardi, L., Visconti, F., Sabate-Domingo, O. and Morales, L. Governing Status and Intra-Party Disagreement in Europe].
+* Bernardi, L., Visconti, F., Sabate-Domingo, O. and Morales, L. Governing Status and Intra-Party Disagreement in Europe.
 **Status**: _Under revision after rejection_.

 * Visconti, F., _A typology for the study of macro public opinion_.
 **Status**: _in progress_.

 * Fiorelli, C., Visconti, F., and Bellucci, P., Follow the money.
 Policy outcomes and campaign financing in Italy.
 **Status**: _in progress_.

 ### Media